qwertie/ecsharp/lemp/index.md

 - You repeat each data type twice.
 - You repeat each property name twice.
 - You repeat the name of each constructor parameter twice.
-- You repeat "public" for each field.
+- You repeat "public" for each field (and more, if they are properties)

 LeMP solves these problems with a combination of (1) a macro, and (2) a little syntactical "makeover" of C#.
 In LeMP you'd write this: